1938

 2023

-The newly built Spokane Valley Library opened at 22 N Herald Rd.
+The new Spokane Valley Library opened at 22 N Herald Rd.
 The BookEnd at Spokane Valley Mall closed.
 SCLD ended the practice of charging overdue fines.
-City of Airway Heights voters approve annexation to the District effective 2025.
+City of Airway Heights voters approved annexation to the District effective 2025.